AlphaConqueror/BloodMagicAltarEfficiency/README.md

 # BloodAltarEfficiency

+A Python project to calculate the optimal rune layout for your needs.
+It enables you to calculate the most efficient rune layout for any given transmutation or Well of Suffering setup.

 Here are the results for the most efficient transmutation of all Blood Magic slates using a tier 6 altar with a rune space of 184.

 ## STONE -> BLANK SLATE